 Look through Food for Thought, Hazon’s Sourcebook on Jews, Food, and Contemporary Life, for sources to use at your Tikkun or Shavuot table.

-Or consider these Hazon Seal of Sustainability activities to enhance your learning:
+Consider these Hazon Seal of Sustainability activities to enhance your learning:

 - Shmita with Acorns